Return to Documents

 Why have a procedure?

 Fairness and transparency are promoted by developing and using rules and procedures for handling grievance situations.
 These should be set down in writing, be specific and clear.
+A written procedure can help clarify the process and help to ensure that your employees and workers are aware of their rights, such as their right to be accompanied at grievance meetings.

 Training